sawsanamer/Top-Coins/README.md

 This was chosen to manage routes and navigation within the app.
 While I considered Next.js, I found that react-router-dom suited the project's needs without adding unnecessary complexity.
 If the project were to expand significantly in the future, I would consider Next.js for its advanced capabilities, but for now, react-router-dom was the choice.

 #### 14-04 Small Update
-Update readme file, and set up throttling of websocket updates.
+Update readme file, fix pre-commit hook, and set up throttling of websocket updates.

 ## How to run the project - by the Create React App team: